FAQ

 How often should I do pelvic floor exercises?

-You can do pelvic floor exercises 4-6 days per week, and if your body tells you to slow down and take a break, do so.
-If you haven’t exercised recently or are new to pelvic floor training start with 4 days per week and gradually increase.
+You can do pelvic floor exercises 3-6 days per week, and if your body tells you to slow down and take a break, do so.
+If you haven’t exercised recently or are new to pelvic floor training, start with 3-4 days per week and gradually increase.
 Our pelvic floor muscles get tight from sitting, and many women get pelvic floor dysfunction, so training the pelvic floor muscles is essential to fix pelvic flor issues and prevent issues in the first place.

 How can I motivate myself to workout on my own and be consistent?